__________________________________________________________________________________

 Programme area “compulsory school-leaving certificate” as part of the IEB

-The programme area “compulsory school-leaving certificate” as part of the Adult Learning Initiative (cf. also chapter 14.3: Initiative for Adult Education) addresses young people and adults who have not completed the eighth and/or ninth school year with positive results.
+The programme area “compulsory school-leaving certificate” as part of the Level up - Adult Learning (cf. also chapter 14.3: Level up - Adult Education) addresses young people and adults who have not completed the eighth and/or ninth school year with positive results.

 According to the Act on Final Examination for Compulsory Schooling, education and training programmes comprise the following fields of competence: German, English, mathematics, career guidance, and two elective modules in the fields of creativity and design, health and social matters, another foreign language, nature and technology.